 - the text editor for show notes

-Some of the nice features they’ve added in 2020 are statistics (podcast analytics) and an awesome mobile-friendly website design.
+Some of the nice features they’ve added in 2020 are statistics (analytics), an embed player, and an awesome mobile-friendly podcast site design.

 In addition, Buzzsprout has an affiliate marketplace which allows you to make some more money with your podcast show.